I am not that guy

 I wrote a well-regarded book - Rescuing Jeffrey - about the first ten days following the accident.
 It was published as a work of creative non-fiction, but has also been used as a resource in schools and medical programs.
 The New York Times called it "a huge story unflinchingly told."

-Naturally, I have a special interest in Spinal Cord Injury (SCI) cases and would be pleased to assist any attorney or firm whose clients would benefit from my combination of legal, medical and practical experience.
+Naturally, I have a special interest in Spinal Cord Injury (SCI) cases and would be pleased to hear from anyone coping with the tragedy of a spinal cord injury; or to assist any attorney or firm whose clients would benefit from my combination of legal, medical and practical experience.

 Arbitration / Mediation